 Patients with pre-existing conditions carry greater risks of developing complications than others.
 Patients should always speak with their healthcare provider first to avoid complications and learn if drinking while on prednisone is safe for them.

-Over 484 drugs are known to interact with prednisone.
+Over 484 drugs are known to interact with prednisone (Drug Interactions).